TrojanPinata/445Review/README.md

 ### - Branches and Jumps -
 Branches are a way of adding loops and conditional jumps into MIPS.
 They work by evaluating two sources, and if true, the instruction triggers a jump to another section of instruction.
 Branches use PC relative addressing, which mean the PC needs to be iterated i blocks of 4 to get where the user desires.

 Jumps are similar in regards to esoteric rules.
-The immediate of a jump command must end in 00 in order to be valid, forcing the user to shift the immeditate left by two.
+The immediate of a jump command must end in 00 in order to be valid, forcing the user to shift the immediate left by two.

 ### - Steps in Generating Machine Code -
 Highest level to lowest: